 So this special Guest Host of Raw gimmick was a bad idea then?
 But wait, the USA networks Summer ratings say differently.
 As does all the mainstream exposure the WWE has been receiving as a result of said celebrity involvement.
 Not that that will stop the usual crowd from dismissing it as nothing more than a publicity stunt whilst calling for the installation of a more permanent authority figure.

 Ok, so Dr.Ken’s involvement in the Jeremy Piven run show was rough on everyone, and ZZ Top didn?t exactly shower themselves in glory either.
-But to that I give you three words: Bob FUCKING Barker.
+But to that I give you three words: Bob .ING Barker.
 If ever proof was needed that the Guest Host deal (pun probably intended) is a good thing, it was last week’s show, which also went a long way to proving that more wrestling matches need to be contested over trips to Hawaii.

 With each different guest host there is a variation in direction and general feel every week.
 It has prevented Raw from stagnating and has made more than a few people forget how stale the main event scene has become on the brand this year (no offense to messrs Orton, Cena and HHH, it’s just outside of those three, there’s not really been anyone else inserted into the Title picture).

 With this week’s show brings the return of everyone’s favourite Diva, Trish Stratus as Guest Host in her hometown of Toronto, but who else would be an ideal candidate to run the show?
 I compiled my top five picks for the job into a nice, neat list for you to enjoy.
 So here it is brothers and sisters.
 Drink it in, it always goes down smooth.